 The sources can be viewed as pairs (for patching to stereo or surround paths), individual (for patching to mono paths), or individual with the actual rack number, card slot and input shown (for diagnostic purposes).
-When viewed as diagnostics, the list can be sorted alphanumerically by each list heading, by selecting the column header.
+When viewed as diagnostics, the list can be sorted alphanumerically, by selecting the column header.